Nathan M. Johnson

 Nathan Matthew Johnson (born February 12, 1968) is an American politician, lawyer, and composer serving as a member of the Texas Senate for the 16th district.
 In the November 6, 2018, election, Johnson defeated incumbent Republican Don Huffines to become the first Democrat to represent the district in over three decades.
+Johnson is the Democratic nominee in the 2026 Texas Attorney General election.

 Early life and education

 Johnson is a native of Fort Worth, Texas.
 He received a B.S. in physics from the University of Arizona in 1990 and a J.D. degree from the University of Texas School of Law in 1993.
 In college, he volunteered for victims of domestic violence.

 Legal and music career

 Johnson practices business law and bankruptcy law.
 He co-founded a law firm specializing with business disputes, while working pro-bono for Human Rights Initiative of North Texas.

-In 2019, Johnson joined Thompson & Night LLP (which later merged under Holland & Knight) as counsel for the Dallas trial practice group.
+In 2019, Johnson joined Thompson & Knight LLP (which later merged under Holland & Knight) as counsel for the Dallas trial practice group.
 In July 2023, Johnson joined Thompson Coburn, where he practices commercial litigation in Dallas.

-Johnson owned a music production company, where he composed music for the Funimation produced English dub of Dragon Ball Z.
+Johnson owned a music production company, where he composed music for the Funimation Entertainment-produced uncut English dub of the Dragon Ball Z anime.